 9. Research Hospitality Related Questions

-Research hospitality related questions that are commonly asked during interviews.
+Research hospitality related questions that are commonly asked during hotel interviews.
 A quick internet search will provide you with dozens of examples.
 Your goal is to craft concise, but detailed responses that focus on your specific accomplishments and goals.

 Prepare for the “What is your greatest weakness?” question.
-Regardless of what industry you work in, this question always seems to come up in interviews.
+Regardless of what industry you work in, this question always seems to come up in hotel interviews.
 Remember, the goal here is not to spout off a canned answer, but to demonstrate to your prospective employer how you overcome your weakness.

 11. Put Your Interviewer at Ease